-Go to Settings page in the WordPress admin area and change your website’s title and optionally provide a tagline (description).
+Go to the Settings page in the WordPress admin area and change your website’s title and optionally provide a tagline (description).

-Bluehost will automatically install SSL certificate for your domain name.
+Bluehost will automatically install an SSL certificate for your domain name.
 Make sure that your website URL is showing https and not http.